How and to whom you should leave your business are difficult questions for any business owner to address.

 It is important that you understand the limitations of planning anything for an unknowable future.
 None of us can manage our affairs from 'beyond the grave'.

 It is also sad but true, that siblings often drift apart from each other after their parents have died.
 Distance, rivalries, financial circumstances, success or failure, all contribute to this process.
-In the writers experience, it is important to do whatever you can to leave your estate equally between them.
-Start with that as your basic proposition, then consider how your assets can best be used to benefit all of them.
+Just because you want the business to continue doesn't ensure that it will.

 Valuations of companies

-The best way to avoid paying too much IHT is simply to assess the value of the asset realistically.
+If the business as an asset doesn't qualify for 100% BPR tax relief, then the best way to avoid paying too much inhertiance tax is simply to assess the value of the asset realistically.
 We remind you that there is no singly valid way to value a company.
 Valuation is highly subjective.
 If you think a valuer has overvalued it, obtain another valuation from someone else.

 Solicitors know little about company valuations - particularly probate solicitors.
 Accountants tend to be better, but rarely adequate.
 Valuation is not something many practice accountants do regularly unless they specialise in it.
 If you sell any shares at all within a few years of your death, you are providing a start point valuation to HMRC.
 If no shares have ever changed hands it is far easier for your executors to choose a valuation method that minimises the value of the company.